What are Florida wetlands? Where are Florida wetlands located? Where are Florida flood zones located? Read this before you buy land in Florida.

 If you’ve gone through those 15 questions for your potential property, you’re in pretty good shape!
 But, as we mentioned before there are some state-specific things to watch for.
 When buying land in Florida, flood zones, wetlands, and floodways are something you need to be aware of.

-Technically the entire state of Florida is a flood zone because it’s located below sea level.
+Technically the entire state of Florida is a flood zone because it’s located so close to sea level.
 Obviously there are areas that get more water than others, but in a lot of Florida, you’re going to experience standing water after heavy rainfall.
 So buying land that’s in a designated flood zone isn’t necessarily a terrible thing.

 Florida Wetlands and Buying Land